Damson Jet: tiny, ingenious stereo Bluetooth speakers

 British brand Damson has just launched Jet, a pair of speakers that it describes as a “world first” – because its pair of palm-sized, can-shaped speakers can deliver a true stereo image from your Bluetooth-connected phone.
 Most speakers of this sort deliver music in mono even when daisychained, but Damson claims you get true two-channel audio through the Jets.

 They work by combining audio from a traditional driver with 'Incisor Diffusion Technology', which was originally employed to rescue stricken submariners at sea (yes, really).
 This turns the surface on which they’re sitting into a speaker, which increases bass depth, and NFC should make for simple pairing with compatible smartphones and tablets.
+They’re out from today, priced at £150 a pair.
 [Source: Damson Audio]

 Hulu Plus arrives on Google Chromecast